-Historically, antimony has found widespread use in traditional sectors.
+Historically, antimony has been widely used in traditional sectors.
 Antimony trioxide, a prominent compound, serves as a crucial additive for halogen-containing flame retardants, a sector that remains the largest consumer of antimony.
 In lead-acid batteries, antimony improves the rigidity of lead-alloy plates, making it vital for automotive and backup power systems.
 It is also a key component in various alloys, enhancing properties for solders, bullets, plain bearings, and automotive clutch and brake parts.
 Furthermore, antimony is utilized in glass production.

 Beyond these established uses, antimony is increasingly prevalent in emerging technologies.
-It functions as a dopant in semiconductor devices, essential for certain silicone wafers, diodes, and infrared detector production.
+It functions as a dopant in semiconductor devices, is essential for certain silicone wafer production, and is used in diode and infrared detector production.
 Its role in electrical and energy-related technologies is expanding, notably in liquid metal batteries (LMBs) for grid-scale energy storage, which offer advantages over conventional lithium-ion batteries in terms of lifecycle, current density, and safety.
-The growing adoption of electric vehicles (EVs) also contributes to antimony demand, as it is utilized in flame retardants and battery components within these vehicles.
+The growing adoption of electric vehicles (EVs) also contributes to antimony demand, as it is used in flame-retardant materials and battery components in these vehicles.

-The global antimony supply landscape is characterized by significant regional imbalances and evolving dynamics.
+Significant regional imbalances and evolving dynamics characterize the global antimony supply landscape.
 China has historically dominated both primary mining and refining, accounting for roughly 36% of global mine production and an overwhelming 85% of processing capacity in 2023.
 This dominance stems from its vast reserves, particularly the Xikuangshan deposit, and established infrastructure.
-However, China's domestic mine production has been on a decline due to stricter environmental regulations, declining ore grades, and resource depletion, leading to increased reliance on imported concentrates.
+However, China’s domestic mine production has been declining due to stricter environmental regulations, lower ore grades, and resource depletion, leading to increased reliance on imported concentrates.

 Other notable producers include Tajikistan (19% of global mine production in 2023), Russia (a significant surge to 28% in 2023, largely from the Olimpiada mine), Turkey, Myanmar, Bolivia, and Australia.
 While these nations contribute to the global supply, their capacities are often smaller or are subject to political risks and infrastructural limitations.
 The overall global supply of antimony ore and concentrate has dwindled over the past decade, exacerbated by mine and smelter closures outside of China due to economic pressures and regulatory changes.

-A pivotal recent development impacting the supply chain is China's implementation of export controls on antimony and its related products as of September 15, 2024.
-These dual-use export permits cover a wide range of antimony forms, from ore to high-purity oxides and compounds, alongside processing technologies.
+A recent pivotal development impacting the supply chain is China’s implementation of export controls on antimony and related products, effective September 15, 2024.
+These dual-use export permits cover a wide range of antimony forms, from ore to high-purity oxides and compounds, as well as processing technologies.
 This strategic move, along with existing Western sanctions impacting Russian exports, has significantly strained global supply chains and highlighted vulnerabilities.

 Antimony prices have exhibited considerable volatility, especially in recent years.
-Following China's export controls, prices saw a dramatic surge, quadrupling since early 2024 and reaching nearly $43,000 per ton in January 2025.
-This sharp escalation is a direct consequence of tightening supply, particularly the global shortage of antimony concentrate, which has forced Chinese smelters to operate at significantly reduced capacities.
+Following China’s export controls, prices surged dramatically, quadrupling since early 2024 and reaching nearly $43,000 per ton in January 2025.
+This sharp escalation is a direct consequence of supply tightening, particularly the global shortage of antimony concentrate, which has forced Chinese smelters to operate at significantly reduced capacity.

 The market’s sensitivity to geopolitical shifts is undeniable.
 Chinese export policies, coupled with regional mining disruptions and low stock levels in major trading hubs, are the primary drivers of this volatility.
 Furthermore, rising demand from high-growth sectors is exerting upward pressure on prices, with forecasts suggesting prices could maintain an upward trajectory through 2030, potentially exceeding $60,000 per ton.

-Traditional applications continue to be the backbone of antimony demand, but emerging sectors are increasingly contributing to its market growth.
+Traditional applications remain the backbone of antimony demand, but emerging sectors are increasingly driving market growth.
 Flame retardants remain the largest use segment, accounting for approximately 45% of global antimony consumption.
 This is crucial for enhancing fire safety in a variety of materials, including plastics, textiles, and electronics.

 Another significant area of demand is in lead-acid battery alloys, which are essential for automotive applications and backup power systems.
-This segment consumes about 23% of the global supply of antimony, as the metal improves both the mechanical strength and charging efficiency of lead alloys.
+This segment consumes about 23% of the global antimony supply, as the metal improves the mechanical strength and charging efficiency of lead alloys.

 In addition to these established uses, several growing niche demands are beginning to shape the market.
 Antimony’s unique electronic properties are driving its increasing use in the semiconductor industry.
 There is also substantial growth in the green energy sector, particularly in solar photovoltaic (PV) glass, where antimony enhances light absorption and reduces reflection.
 Advanced energy storage systems, including certain types of flow batteries, are also benefiting from the incorporation of antimony.

 Moreover, antimony plays a vital role in defense technologies, as it is utilized in military-grade alloys, ammunition, and other specialized defense components, highlighting its strategic importance.
-The demand for antimony is further rising in electric vehicles (EVs), particularly for flame retardants used in EV components and potentially in next-generation battery technologies.
+The demand for antimony is rising further in electric vehicles (EVs), particularly for flame-retardant additives used in EV components and potentially in next-generation battery technologies.

 Overall, the increasing global focus on energy transition and the implementation of stricter fire safety regulations ensure that the demand for antimony will remain robust across these diverse sectors.

-The global antimony market through 2030 will be defined by a delicate balance of tight supply, persistently rising demand, and expanding opportunities in recycling.
-Geopolitical factors, particularly China's export policies and the ongoing global push for supply chain diversification, will continue to exert significant influence on market dynamics and pricing.
+The global antimony market through 2030 will be defined by a delicate balance among tight supply, persistently rising demand, and expanding recycling opportunities.
+Geopolitical factors, particularly China’s export policies and the ongoing global push for supply chain diversification, will continue to exert significant influence on market dynamics and pricing.

 The escalating demand, coupled with the limited scalability of primary mining and growing environmental concerns, underscores the strategic importance of secondary (recycled) antimony.
 Recycled antimony currently accounts for around 20% of the total supply, predominantly recovered from lead alloys in spent lead-acid batteries.
 This secondary supply stream is vital for stabilizing the global market, reducing reliance on volatile primary sources, and fostering a circular economy for critical materials.